beigeworm/PicoLogger-Hardware-Keylogger/README.md

 ![Wiring](https://github.com/user-attachments/assets/9933fdf4-d53e-4493-8b7b-34116efe050c)

 **Wiring for USB Male Connector**
-- If you dont wan't to use micro USB
+- If you dont wan't to use micro USB you can use the test pads on the back of the Pico to attach a USB male connector.

 ```
 Pico/Pico-W  ||    USB-A Port